Laura Forese

 Laura Lee Forese is an American pediatric orthopedic surgeon and hospital administrator.
-She is the Executive Vice-President and COO of NewYork-Presbyterian Hospital/Weill Cornell Medical Center.
+She was the Executive Vice-President and COO of NewYork-Presbyterian Hospital (NYP) until 2023.

 Biography

 As an undergrad at Princeton University, Forese majored in Civil Engineering and Operations Research, but retained an interest in studying medicine.
 She graduated summa cum laude in 1983 and was a member of the Phi Beta Kappa honor society.
 She went on to study at Columbia University Vagelos College of Physicians and Surgeons, graduating in 1987, and was a member of Alpha Omega Alpha.
 At Columbia Presbyterian, she did her internship in general surgery and her residency in orthopedic surgery.

 In 1993, she joined Helen Hayes Hospital and later became chief of surgery and anesthesia services She also continued as a faculty member at Columbia University.
 She received a Master of Public Health in Health Services Management from Columbia University Mailman School of Public Health in 1995.
-From 1998 to 2002, she was vice chair in the Department of Orthopaedic Surgery at Columbia.
+From 1998 to 2002, she was vice chair in the Department of Orthopedic Surgery at Columbia.

-She joined NewYork-Presbyterian Hospital/Weill Cornell Medical Center in 2003 as the vice president of medical affairs.
+She joined NewYork-Presbyterian Hospital / Weill Cornell Medical Center in 2003 as the vice president of medical affairs.
 In 2005, she became the chief medical officer and senior vice president, and in 2006 she was also appointed the role of chief operating officer.
 In 2013, she became president of the NewYork-Presbyterian Healthcare System.
 In October 2015, following a reorganization of the group, she returned to NewYork-Presbyterian/Weill Cornell as the executive vice president and chief operating officer.

 In 2019, Crain’s New York Business listed Forese at number 9 on their list of fifty Most Powerful Women in New York.

-In May 2022, Forese announced she was going to retire from her COO duties in June 2023.
-She is to be succeeded by Brian Donley.
 A 2019 salary survey indicated she was the second-highest compensated executive in the hospital with a salary of $5,286,445.

+In May 2022, Forese announced she was going to retire from NYP in January 2023.
+She was succeeded by Brian Donley.
+Donely, also an orthopedic surgeon, left his position of CEO of Cleveland Clinic London to join NYP.